nakyung-kim/nakyung-kim.github.io/index.md

 I have some experience using Adobe Premiere, Blender, Unity, Touch Designer, Adobe XD, and Audacity.
 I also know basic python, pytorch, and httml/css.

-Here are some courses I've took or is taking:
+Here are some courses I took or am taking:
   Introduction to Information Interaction Design, Introduction to Digital Tools,
   Computer Programming and Literacy,